wp-plugins/oh-add-script-header-footer/readme.txt

  this will allow you to add Google remarketing code to the entire site or Google Analytics to use it goto "settings" - "Header Footer Settings"

- New Features (version 1.4)
+ New Features (version 1.4):

-1.we support now exclude individual pages form printing the header and footer scripts, this is supported by 2 checkboxes in each page\post buy check it the script will not be display on this page
+1. we support now exclude individual pages form printing the header and footer scripts, this is supported by 2 checkboxes in each page\post buy check it the script will not be display on this page

 2. we added support to limit the script only for certain post type \ page

 if you like it \ use it - please rate us.